HISTORY

 Wharfemeadows park provided basic outdoor space and the River Wharfe a place to swim and have fun - if you so wished - at a time when properties were just beginning to be converted to a sewer drainage system!

-The baths - as it was known at the time - opened in Otley in 1924 and was widely used by the local community.
-It provided a leisure facility for the growing town and was substantially cleaner than the river!
+Wharfemeadows Park opened in 1924 and the baths - as it was known at the time - was an integral feature.
+It was widely used by the local community providing a leisure facility for the growing town and was substantially cleaner than the river!

 Second Half of the 20th Century